Einar-san/project-3-js-sophie-bluel/README.md

 ## Usage

 At this point, you should have both the backend and frontend servers running, allowing you to interact with the project.
-If you encounter any issues or have questions, refer to the project documentation or seek assistance from the project team.
+If you encounter any issues or have questions, refer to the project documentation.(Openclassrooms's Backend api)

 ## Troubleshooting